-Five members of The Fool's Entourage are here and immediately attack the PCs, using the high ground to their advantage.
-While they are attacking PCs still in the orchestra pit, they receive a +1 bonus to melee attack rolls.
-PCs who take the time to move out of the pit and into the aisles or onto the stage suffer no such penalty.
+Five members of The Fool's Entourage are here and immediately attack the characters, using the high ground to their advantage.
+While they are attacking characters in the orchestra pit, they receive a +1 bonus to all attack rolls.
+Conversely, characters attempting to attack someone on stage while in the orchestra pit suffer a -1 penalty to their attack rolls.
+Characters who take the time to move out of the pit and into the aisles or onto the stage suffer no such penalty.

-Two of the attackers move to protect the ladder by which Asmarisa escaped, throwing daggers at the most dangerous targets while the other three thugs engage the PCs in melee.
+Two of the attackers move to protect the ladder by which Asmarisa escaped, throwing daggers at the most dangerous targets while the other three thugs engage the characters in melee.